fuad1502/self-study-cs/README.md

 ## What's this repository for?

 ## Background
-I am an Electrical Engineering graduate and have been working in the *RF / electronics / embedded* industry for over 4 years.
-However, after finally getting my dream job abroad at *Keysight Technologies* Malaysia, I resigned after only working for a shy of 2 years due to some personal reason.
-At that point, I also realized that I am more suited to pursue a career that allows me to work remotely, where I can stay close to my support systems yet not limiting my growth by only allowing myself to work at local companies. **That's when I realized that I want to be in the computing industry.**
+I am an Electrical Engineering graduate and have been working in the hardware (*RF / electronics / embedded*) industry for over 4 years.
+However, after finally getting my dream job abroad at *Keysight Technologies* Malaysia, I resigned after only working for a shy of 2 years due to some personal reasons.

-There are other reasons why I think I am more suited to the **computing industry**, but I will not get into it here, read [here]() if you're curious.
+At that point, I also realized that I am more suited to pursue a career that allows me to work remotely.
+Along with [other reasons]() I wont be elaborating here, **I realized that I want to be in the computing industry.**

 However, scrapping away all of my previous knowledge and experience to start from basically "zero" is not easy.
 Moreover, I don't want to only have practical